 Jim Lambie: A Forest 2010

-A Forest consists of tessellated panels of spray-painted chrome, each of which is peeled back at its corners to reveal additional panels of background colours.
+A Forest by Jim Lambie consists of tessellated panels of spray-painted chrome, each of which is peeled back at its corners to reveal additional panels in a range of colours.
 The mirrored surface panels reflect Jupiter Artland’s own forest, the reflection changing with every passing season.

-Located on the “woodland-side” of Jupiter Artland’s steadings buildings, A Forest applies a colourful, aesthetic energy to one of the steadings’ exterior walls.
+Located on the “woodland-side” of Jupiter Artland’s Steadings building, A Forest applies a colourful, aesthetic energy to one of the exterior walls.
 Here the aesthetics of Pop art, minimalism and British Pop Abstraction meld with the kinds of decorative mirrored surfaces more usually seen in a nightclub than a garden.
-However, the work seems entirely at home due to its woodland reflection.
+Despite these contrasts, the work seems entirely at home due to its woodland reflection.

 Biography